php-repos/datatype-documentations/map-class.md

 assert_true($map->every(fn (Pair $item) => is_numeric($item->key)));
 assert_false($map->every(fn (Pair $item) => is_null($item)));
 ```
----

 ### except

-The `except` accepts a closure and returns a new map of items that do not pass the condition.
+This method returns a new `Map` object that contains items that do not pass the check function.

-The `except` method returns a new collection.
+The check function takes two arguments: the value and the key of the current item.
+If the check function is not provided, the method filters out items that have a truthy value.

 ```php
 public function except(Closure $check = null): static